Keeper-Security/Commander/src/README.md

 ```

-* d (lownload): Downloads all records from the account, decrypts the data key, private key, decrypts records and shared folders.
+* d (download): Downloads all records from the account, decrypts the data key, private key, decrypts records and shared folders.

 * l (list): Displays the Record UID, Folder and Title for all records.